erinerinchan/Project-1-Jeopardy/README.md

 ### Instructions

 1. Clicking on a question card sees a modal with a question and 4 answer buttons pop up.
-2. When the user clicks on the correct answer button, both the button and the card will appear green.
-He or she then gains the number of points indicated on the card.
+2. When clicking on the correct answer button, both the button and the card will appear green.
+The user then gains the number of points indicated on the card.
-3. If the user clicks on the wrong answer button instead, both the button and the card will appear red.
-He or she then does not gain the number of points indicated on the card.
+3. When clicking on the wrong answer button instead, both the button and the card will appear red.
+The user subsequently scores 0 points.
-4. A modal showing the user’s score and completion time will appear.
+4. Another modal showing the user’s score and completion time will appear towards the game's end.

 ## Authors and acknowledgement